tillrohrmann/flink-jepsen-ci/README.md

-# jepsen.flink automation tools
+# flink-jepsen-ci

-This project is a collection of configuration files to run the jepsen.flink test suite on a real cluster deployed on AWS EC2 instances.
+This project is a collection of configuration files to run the flink-jepsen test suite on a real cluster deployed on AWS EC2 instances.

 ## Usage